-Frustrating and embarrassing, erectile dysfunction (ED) is a problem that occurs in many men, and for many reasons.
-ED is often caused by physical conditions such as heart disease, diabetes, obesity, and low testosterone.
+Erectile dysfunction (ED), the inability to maintain an erection, is a problem that occurs in many men for many reasons.
+It’s often caused by physical conditions such as heart disease, diabetes, obesity, and low testosterone.
 Other causes may include psychological issues, blood flow problems, hormonal fluctuations, and nerve damage.

-Pelvic floor exercises improve the strength of the pelvic floor muscles and are more commonly known as Kegel exercises.
+Pelvic floor exercises improve the strength of the pelvic floor muscles.
+These exercises are more commonly known as Kegel exercises.
 Women perform Kegels in preparation for and to regain muscle tone after childbirth.
 Kegels also promote urinary continence and sexual health.

 The best method for locating the muscles of the pelvic floor (the lower pelvis) is to stop your stream several times in the middle of urination.
 The muscles you clench to do this are the ones you need to exercise.

 To perform a rep of Kegel exercises, squeeze those muscles, hold for five seconds, then relax.
 Repeat this 10 to 20 times, two or three times a day.
 You may want to try this in different positions, including lying down with your knees up, sitting in a chair, and standing.

 You probably won’t be able to finish a complete series of 10 Kegels when you first try.
 That’s fine.
 Do what you can, and eventually work up to 10 to 20 Kegels, three times a day.

 Don’t hold your breath or push with your stomach, buttocks, or thigh muscles.
 Remember to relax after each count of five.
 Alternate between short and long squeezes to challenge yourself.